docQodly/docs/docs/concepts/orda/glossary.md

 ## Main datastore

-The Datastore object matching the opened 4D database (standalone or client/server).
+The Datastore object matching the opened database.
 The main datastore is returned by the `ds` command.

 ## Optimistic Lock